 After a final breakfast in Torres del Paine, you will be picked up this morning and transferred to Punta Arenas airport, where you can catch a flight after 3pm.

-(6 days) based on 2 people sharing
+based on two people sharing en-suite room

-Room or hotel upgrades are available.
+Room or hotel upgrades in El Calafte are available.